Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.8.0 =
 * Scoped dependencies to prevent conflicts with other installed versions of GuzzleHttp and Symfony libraries
+* Fixed content not being added to upload from post widget

 = 2.7.1 =
 * Fixed relations not changed in target blog when cloning